CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ### Clean code

 #### Point out 5 suggestions, how to format an SQL query!
+    ?
 #### What layers can you name in a simple web application?
+    The standard three layered architecture for Web Applications:

+    Presentation Layer: The most external is the View Layer, it is the visible part of the application, which interacts with the user.
+    The technologies usually involved in this layer on the web development context are mainly the markup that is processed by the browser (HTML/ XHTML/ ...), the style of the page (CSS) and client-side scripts (Javascript/ Flash/ ...).

+    Business Layer: The layer in the middle is the Business Logic Layer, which serves as an intermediate between the View (or presentation) and the innermost Data Layer.
+The central layer of the model deals with the logic of the program.
+It receives data from the upper level and transforms it, using in the inner application logics.
+The tools used in this level are usually server-side scripts like PHP,ASP.NET Ruby or CGI.
+There is even a solution that uses server-side Javascript, called node.js.

+    Data Layer: This last one is where all the data used by the application is stored.
+The deepest level in the layered architecture, the data layer deals with data retrieval from its sources.
+Most of the web applications currently active use relational databases, but now the market is seeing a change of paradigm in the form of the NoSQL.

+    The benefits of using layered models in software development are in the way that it is easier to know exactly what each part of the application does.
+It makes easier to construct the application, to debug it, and to maintain and reuse the code.

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?
+    In Python, IndexError exception is raised when a sequence reference is out of range.
+    In Javascript, ReferenceError is raised when the script attempts to access an object property which doesn't exist ("undefined").

 #### What is the “finally” block, and how would you use it?
+    The try statement allows you to define a block of code to be tested for errors while it is being executed.
+    The catch statement allows you to define a block of code to be executed, if an error occurs in the try block.
+    The finally statement lets you execute code, after try and catch, regardless of the result.

+    The catch and finally statements are both optional, but you need to use one of them (if not both) while using the try statement.

+    Example:
+    try {
+        tryCode - Block of code to try
+    }
+    catch(err) {
+        catchCode - Block of code to handle errors
+    }
+    finally {
+        finallyCode - Block of code to be executed regardless of the try / catch result }
 #### Why should we catch special exception types?

 ### Security
 #### What is SQL injection?
 How to protect an application against it?
+    SQL injection is a code injection technique that might destroy your database.
+    SQL injection is one of the most common web hacking techniques.
+    SQL injection is the placement of malicious code in SQL statements, via web page input.
+    It usually occurs when you ask a user for input, like their username/userid, and instead of a name/id, the user gives you an SQL statement that you will unknowingly run on your database.

+    Example:
+        txtUserId = getRequestString("UserId");
+        txtSQL = "SELECT * FROM Users WHERE UserId = " + txtUserId;

+    Protection against SQL injection:
+        - Parameterized Statements: Input validation and parametrized queries including prepared statements.
+        - The developer must sanitize all input, not only web form inputs such as login forms.
+        - Check that supplied fields like email addresses match a regular expression.
+        - Ensure that numeric or alphanumeric fields do not contain symbol characters.
+        - Reject (or strip) out whitespace and new line characters where they are not appropriate.
+        - Turn off the visibility of database errors on your production sites.
+        - Escaping Inputs: Ensure proper escaping of special string characters in input parameters.
+        - Password Hashing: Applications should store user passwords as strong, one-way hashes, preferably salted.
+        - Third Party Authentication: Facebook, Twitter, and Google all provide mature OAuth APIs, which can be used to let users log into your website using their existing accounts on those systems.
+This saves you as an application developer from rolling your own authentication, and assures your users that their passwords are only stored in a single location.

 #### What is XSS?
 How to protect an application against it?
 #### How to properly store passwords?
+    The best way to protect passwords is to employ salted password hashing.
+Hash algorithms are one way functions.
+They turn any amount of data into a fixed-length "fingerprint" that cannot be reversed.
+Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt.
+DO NOT use: Fast cryptographic hash functions such as MD5, SHA1, SHA256, SHA512, RipeMD, WHIRLPOOL, SHA3, etc.

+    The general workflow for account registration and authentication in a hash-based account system is as follows:
+        1. The user creates an account.
+        2. Their password is hashed and stored in the database.
+The plain-text (unencrypted) password is never written to the hard drive.
+        3. When the user attempts to login, the hash of the password they entered is checked against the hash of their real password.
+        4. If the hashes match, the user is granted access.
+If not, the user is told they entered invalid login credentials.
+        5. Steps 3 and 4 repeat every time someone tries to login to their account.

+    Only cryptographic hash functions may be used to implement password hashing.
+Hash functions like SHA256, SHA512, RipeMD, and WHIRLPOOL are cryptographic hash functions.

+    Salt: We can randomize the hashes by appending or prepending a random string, called a salt, to the password before hashing.
+To check if a password is correct, we need the salt, so it is usually stored in the user account database along with the hash, or as part of the hash string itself.
 #### What is HTTPS?
+    HTTPS (HTTP Secure) is an encrypted version of the HTTP protocol.
+It usually uses SSL (Secure Sockets Layer) or TLS (Transport Layer Security) protocols to encrypt all communication between a client and a server.
+This secure connection allows clients to safely exchange sensitive data with a server, for example for banking activities or online shopping.
 #### What is encryption and decryption?
 #### What is hashing?
+    Hashing is generating a value or values from a string of text using a mathematical function.
+    Hash algorithms are one way functions.
+They turn any amount of data into a fixed-length "fingerprint" that cannot be reversed.
+Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt.
+DO NOT use for password hashing: Fast cryptographic hash functions such as MD5, SHA1, SHA256, SHA512, RipeMD, WHIRLPOOL, SHA3, etc. Only cryptographic hash functions may be used to implement password hashing.
+Hash functions like SHA256, SHA512, RipeMD, and WHIRLPOOL are cryptographic hash functions.
 #### What is the difference between encryption and hashing?
 When would you use which?
 #### What encryption methods do you know?
 #### What hashing methods do you know?
+    Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt.
+DO NOT use for password hashing: Fast cryptographic hash functions such as MD5, SHA1, SHA256, SHA512, RipeMD, WHIRLPOOL, SHA3, etc.
 #### How/where would you store sensitive data (like db password, API key, ...) of your application?

 ## Computer science